repope/run_analysis.R/Codebook.md

 * extracts the variables containsing mean() or std()
 * applies the features names to the training/test datasets and select only mean()/std() variables
 * inner_joins the activity label dataset to the training/test datasets
-* merge the subject id to the all_gyro set, group by activity and subject and summarize the average for each varabiel
+* merge the subject id to the all_gyro set
+* melt the data and group by activity and subject and summarize the average for each variable
-* write the summarized result to tidy_summary.txt
+* write the summarized result to tidy_long_format_summary.txt

+## Summarized Variables
+* subject.id: id of the subject under observation
+* activity.id: id of the activity performed by subject
+* activity: descriptive label of the activity
+* variable: one of the source variables measured.
+* average: mean of the measurement by activity and subject

-### Variables
+### Source Variables
 * tBodyAcc-mean()-X
 * tBodyAcc-mean()-Y
 * tBodyAcc-mean()-Z